canibanoglu/tango_with_django_book/chapters/git.rst

 .. _git-crash-course:

 A Git Crash Course
 ------------------
 We strongly recommend that you spend some time familiarising yourself with a version control system.
-For your benefit, this section provides you with a crash course in how to use `Git <http://en.wikipedia.org/wiki/Git_(software)>`_, one of many version control systems available today.
-Originally developed by `Linus Torvalds <http://en.wikipedia.org/wiki/Linus_Torvalds>`_, Git is one of the most popular version control systems available today.
+For your benefit, this section provides you with a crash course in how to use `Git <http://en.wikipedia.org/wiki/Git_(software)>`_, one of the many version control systems available.
+Originally developed by `Linus Torvalds <http://en.wikipedia.org/wiki/Linus_Torvalds>`_, Git is today very popular, and is used by open-source and closed-source projects alike.

 This tutorial demonstrates at a high level how Git works, explains the basic commands that you can use, and provides an explanation of Git's workflow.